How to Change Your Thinking

 Self-awareness is always step one.
 You have to recognize the need to work on things when they aren't going the way you would like.

-Maybe you're over 40 years old and you have the false belief that folks over 40 are old and out of shape.
+Maybe you're over 40 years old and you have the false belief that folks over 40 are old and tired.

 2. Backtrack to beliefs